-Although ICPP remains the treatment of choice for STEMI, the number of COVID-19 cases in Wuhan and Lombardy has raised sufficient concerns that thrombolysis must be considered in certain circumstances (RASHID et al. 2020; MOUNTANTONAKIS et al. 2020; PONTONE et al. 2020; PONTONE et al. al. 2020).
+Although ICPP remains the treatment of choice for STEMI, the number of COVID-19 cases in Wuhan and Lombardy has raised enough concerns that thrombolysis must be considered in certain circumstances (RASHID et al. 2020; MOUNTANTONAKIS et al. 2020; PONTONE et al. 2020; PONTONE et al. al. 2020).

 Under normal circumstances, transfer to ICPP centers is effective and safe.
-However, during the peak of COVID-19, hospital transfers were affected and, for unwell COVID-19 patients who are actively shedding viruses, are potentially dangerous.
-In addition, critically ill patients who require noninvasive ventilation are difficult to transfer safely with aerosolized secretions that pose a threat to staff.
+However, during the peak of COVID-19, hospital transfers were affected and for unwell COVID-19 patients who are actively shedding virus, they are potentially dangerous.
+Additionally, critically ill patients requiring non-invasive ventilation are difficult to safely transfer with aerosolized secretions that pose a threat to staff.
 Intubated patients have closed circuits that reduce the risk of transmission, but these patients remain a challenge to transfer in a timely manner.
-Patients in intensive care units (ICU) in district generals without acute primary angioplasty services will be at a disadvantage as acute transfer to local ICPP centers will be delayed.
+Patients in intensive care units (ICU) in district generals without acute primary angioplasty services will be at a disadvantage as acute transfer to local PCI centers will be delayed.

-In these situations, thrombolysis must be considered early and administered immediately in the absence of contraindications; the highest value is within 1 hour of the onset of pain.
-Fibrin-specific agents such as alteplase and tenectaplase can be easily administered; the latter is preferable as a single bolus reduces the need for close nursing contact.
+In these situations, thrombolysis must be consideredearlyandadministeredimmediately in the absence of contraindications; the highest value is within 1 hour of pain onset.
+Fibrin-specific agents such as alteplase and tenectaplase can be administered easily; the latter is preferable as a single bolus reduces the need for close nursing contact.

-The use of thrombolysis remains controversial with concerns about bleeding risks in the context of possible COVID-19 myocarditis.
+The use of thrombolysis remains

+controversial with concerns about bleeding risks in the context of possible COVID-19 myocarditis.
 Furthermore, a quarter of patients will not reperfuse and still require facilitated PCI (ROWLAND et al. 2020).
-However, despite these concerns, thrombolysis is used for STEMI worldwide and has been used successfully in COVID-19 patients in China (SCHIAVONE et al. 2020).
-Although PPCI has a clear advantage in reducing the risk of bleeding and increasing the likelihood of reperfusion, the balance of efficacy between thrombolysis and PPCI is closer to balance when PPCI is delayed.
-The strategic reperfusion study shortly after myocardial infarction (STREAM) demonstrated that even a single hour delay meant that there was no significant difference in major events after randomized to thrombolysis or PPCI (SINGH et al. 2020).
+However, despite these concerns, thrombolysis is used for STEMI worldwide and has been used successfully in patients with COVID-19 in China (SCHIAVONE et al. 2020).
+Although ICPP has a clear advantage in reducing the risk of bleeding and increasing the likelihood of reperfusion, the efficacy balance between thrombolysis and ICPP is closer to the balance when ICPP is delayed.
+The strategic reperfusion study shortly after myocardial infarction (STREAM) demonstrated that even a single hour delay meant that there was no significant difference in major events after being randomized to thrombolysis or ICPP (SINGH et al. 2020).

 Patients must be urgently discussed with a senior cardiologist and an interventional cardiologist.
 Fast communication is essential and may need to be fully remote to facilitate speed.
-Documentation must reflect why thrombolysis is used and the system constraints that mandate it.
+Documentation must reflect on why thrombolysis is used and the system restrictions that mandate it.
 Initial decisions must be documented for subsequent treatment for those patients in whom the ST segments do not resolve sufficiently.
-A cardiac catheter lab must be activated and steps taken for safe transfer.
-Patients who achieve reperfusion must be considered for invasive angiography at stabilization.
+A cardiac catheter laboratory must be activated and steps taken for a safe transfer.
+Patients who achieve reperfusion must be considered for invasive stabilization angiography.

-UNIQUE ISSUES RELATED TO ACS IN THE COVID-19 ERA STEMI
+UNIQUE ISSUES RELATED TO ACS IN THE COVID-19 ERA

+STEMI

-Unwell COVID-19 patients with manifested ST severe elevation. but unobstructed coronary arteries were found on invasive angiography (TAN et al. 2020).
-The mechanism remains unclear, but is attributed to myocarditis or a Takutsubolike response to intense inflammation.
-As the number of COVID-19 cases increased in Wuhan and Lombardy, there was concern that ICPP services would become overwhelmed by similar patients and expose them to the risks of unnecessary invasive procedures (BRAITEH et al. 2020; CAPACCIONE et al. 2021).
+Unwell patients with COVID-19 manifested severe ST elevation, but unobstructed coronary arteries were found on invasive angiography (TAN et al. 2020).
+The mechanism remains unclear, but is attributed to myocarditis or a Takutsubo-type response to intense inflammation.
+As the number of COVID-19 cases increased in Wuhan and Lombardy, there were concerns that ICPP services would be overwhelmed by similar patients and expose them to the risks of unnecessary invasive procedures (BRAITEH et al. 2020; CAPACCIONE et al. 2021).
 However, this has been less evident in the UK.
-Echocardiography can help support the diagnosis of global myocarditis, but coronary angiography is still advocated to prevent the loss of a true coronary occlusion (GUIMARÃES et al. 2020).
+Echocardiography can help support the diagnosis of global myocarditis, but coronary angiography is still advocated to avoid missing a true coronary occlusion (GUIMARÃES et al. 2020).

-DELAYED SERVICE
+LATE SERVICE